Thinkwise/docs/docs/sf/service_tier.md

 ||Delete|Selects, as default, the table in 2.00 on the basis of table nomenclature.<br>Transforms, as default, the 1.00 primary key to a 2.00 primary key on the basis of column nomenclature.<br>Executes a 2.00 delete.|

 This means that the target entities must be present in the 2.00 service layer, otherwise the stale sync service layer has no back-end to react against.
-To offer this it is possible to manually tag the target tables that are still necessary in version 2.00 with PROXY_REQUIRED.
+To offer this, it is possible to manually tag the target tables that are still necessary in version 2.00 with PROXY_REQUIRED.

-If the 1.00 entity cannot be found in 2.00 (e.g. a table is deleted or a task is renamed) an error message is displayed.
+If the 1.00 entity cannot be found in 2.00 (e.g., a table is deleted or a task is renamed), an error message is displayed.
 If a 1.00 column or parameter cannot be found in 2.00, then this is ignored.

-Messages from the 2.00 service layer (triggers, defaults) are possibly not correctly picked up by the GUI because the message ID is possibly not yet known.
+Messages from the 2.00 service layer (triggers, defaults) will possibly not be correctly picked up by the GUI because the message ID is possibly not yet known.

-It is possible to personally intervene on the transformation, overwrite the default transformation.
+It is possible to personally intervene on the transformation, by overwriting the default transformation.
 This concerns the choice for the target entity, the transformation of a record from 1.00 to 2.00, the transformation of a primary key from 1.00 to 2.00 and the transformation of the primary key back from 2.00 to 1.00 (with identity, for detail records).
 This is C\# code and can be woven via the CSHARP_TRANSFORMATION code group.
-When making assignments the *Exclude framework* prefilter needs to be disabled.
+When making assignments, the *Exclude framework* prefilter needs to be disabled.

 StaleSync is activated during sign in: